-You'll enjoy this course if you like:
+English Literature is not optional, but you'll enjoy this course if you like:

 - English Language you use the same skills. - Learning new vocabulary and language - Looking at things in detail and writing clear notes and ideas. - Writing essays considering what and how the writers create meaning. - Reading lots of novels from the 19th and 20th century